massazoum/Leaderboard/README.md

 - I Used JavaScript to manipulate DOM elements.
 - I Used JavaScript events.
 - I used objects to store and access data.
+- I used arrow functions instead of the function keyword.
+- I used async and await JavaScript features to consume the API.

 # 💻 Getting Started <a name="getting-started"></a>